cosmodesi/desilike/README.md

 # desilike

-WARNING: this is ongoing work!

 **desilike** is an attempt to provide a common framework for writing DESI likelihoods, that can be imported in common cosmological inference codes (Cobaya, CosmoSIS, MontePython).

-Stricly required, to import likelihoods in these inference codes, are:
+Stricly required, to define and import likelihoods in these inference codes, are:

   - theories
   - observables